 As soon as you can, contact your Personal Tutor and arrange a meeting.
 They’ll be able to provide you with advice on how to catch up on any sessions you may need to.
 As they’ve all worked professionally as solicitors or barristers for a variety of law firms they’re well-versed in what you need to know and how to make the most of the facilities ULaw has to offer.

 If you’ve missed a lecture or workshop for any reason try and make up for it by attending an alternative session.
-The practical approach to learning during workshops make them the place where the relevance of all your reading starts to click into place, so that face-to-face experience is really beneficial.
+The practical approach to learning during workshops make them the place where the relevance of all your reading starts to click into place.
 All ULaw lectures are recorded, so watching it online is another good way of catching up on anything you’ve missed.

 It’s a good idea to try and get ahead with your reading too.
 You’ll be sent some pre-course information from your Programme Leader which you’ll need to do before your first sessions.